General Information and Procedures

 When is it not necessary to obtain IRB approval or departmental approval?

-Academic programs in similar situations, with similar types of classroom projects, do not need to submit them for IRB or departmental approval.
+Academic programs in similar situations, with similar types of classroom projects, do not need to submit them for IRB or program approval.
 Note, however, that some ethical standards should be adopted and followed even in those pedagogical exercises.

 What is the procedure for submitting proposals to the IRB?

 The Oglethorpe University IRB conducts two types of reviews, standard and expedited.
 For a standard review, all IRB members read and review your proposal.
 For expedited reviews, only the IRB Chairperson will review the request.
 You may request an expedited review of your research if either of the following two points applies:

 - Your study is an ongoing project that already has been approved by the IRB and has not changed or has changed in a way that will not affect confidentiality or risk of harm to participants.
 Whether or not changes in the procedures are introduced, all ongoing research must be reviewed by the IRB at least once a year.

 - Your study involves no more than minimal risk of physical or psychological harm or discomfort to participants and does not involve deception or the use of participants from an especially vulnerable population.
 If the IRB chairperson is concerned that your study may place participants at risk for more than minimal harm or discomfort, your project will be reviewed through the standard IRB procedures.